hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

     as such also to keep the size of shebang lines with full pahts under control to not hit kernel-imposed limits.

+    ***Repository part of the tree***
+    ``` bash
+    apps
+    └─ antwerpen
+       └─ CalcUA
+          ├─ UAntwerpen-modules #(1)
+          └─ UAntwerpen-easybuild #(2)
+             └─ easybuild
+                ├─ easyconfigs
+                ├─ easyblocks
+                ├─ Customisations to naming schemes etc
+                └─ config #(3)
+    ```

+    1. Repository with LMOD configuration and generic modules
+    2. EasyBuild setup
+    3. Configuration files for some settings not done via environment

 -   We distinguish between two types of system-wide installed software:

     -   Software installed via EasyBuild (though with some tricks)  That software appears